KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/write-hypothesis.md

 ### Select a Question Variable

-To select the variables, you need to click in TextField of each **Variables** button.
+To select the question variables, you need to click in TextField of each **Variables** button.
 In our bike example, we can ask if the number of bikes rented is associated with the weather.

 ![Select Question](../figures/user-guide/select-variable.png "Select Question")

 Finally, you can click in the **Save ** button to save the hypothesis and question.

+## Next step

+In the step, we show how to test a hypothesis using Line of Inquiry.